Thursday, March 27, 2014

 How do we do that?

-By doing what worked for the Jews in Egypt.
-Here are five lessons we can learn from them:
+By doing what worked for our ancestors in Egypt.
+Here are eight lessons we can learn from them:

 1. Pray.
 Talking to another deepens the connection.
 Talking to God will deepen your connection to Him.
 The Torah says that before God redeemed the Jewish people, He heard their cry (Exodus 2:24).
-We need to cry out to God, asking Him to bring us closer to Him.
+We need to cry out to God, asking Him to bring us closer to Him and redeem us.

 Realize that you cannot do anything without God’s help.
 Speak to Him daily about your struggles, preferably out loud and in your native language.
 This practice, called Hitbodedut, was popularized by Rebbe Nachman of Breslov.

 A bedrock of prayer is knowing that God cares about us and wants to help us.
 If a person feels forgotten by God, they will not be motivated to pray to Him.
 We learn from the Exodus and other times God has helped us that God never forgets about us; we are constantly on His mind.
 The question is, is He on our minds?
-Pray with intention and keep God on your mind.
+Don’t let a day go by without thinking about God and praying to Him with intention.

 Ways to slaughter the gods of western society and show your loyalty to your Creator: